How difficult is Swedish to learn?

 If you are not used to grammatical genders, the idea of using ‘en’ and ‘ett’ in front of the nouns seem weird to start with.

-And when you learn more about the grammar, you will find out that the concept of en and ett can also be seen on other words in the language – they kind of ‘rub off’ on other words (adjectives and possessive pronouns, typically).
+And when you learn more about the grammar, you will find out that the concept of ‘en’ and ‘ett’ can also affect other words.
+They kind of ‘rub off’ on other words (adjectives and possessive pronouns, typically).
 If you want to know the basics of Swedish grammar, have a look at our online course Swedish Grammar Made Easy.

 How long will it take to learn Swedish?

-It of course also depends on how much time you devote per week to studying Swedish (the more often you study, the quicker you will learn.
+It of course also depends on how much time you spend studying Swedish.
+The more often you study, the quicker you will learn.
 It will also depend on what resources you have available and your motivation for studying.